SaraJain27/Sales-Profitability-Optimization/README.md

 The objective of this project is to transform sales transaction data into meaningful business insights that can support better pricing, product, regional, and channel-level decisions.

-Python is used for data analysis, PostgreSQL for structured SQL analysis, and Power BI for interactive business visualization.
+Python is used for data analysis and validation, PostgreSQL is used for structured SQL analysis, and Power BI is used to create an interactive business intelligence dashboard.

 ## Business Objectives